Vidhan31/AWS-SAA-C02-Course/README.md

   - If you enable replication on a bucket that already has objects, the old objects will not be replicated.
 - Both buckets must have versioning enabled.
 - It is a one way replication process only.
+Bi-directional also but need to manually configure
 - Replication by default can handle objects that are unencrypted or SSE-S3.
   - With configuration it can handle SSE-KMS, but KMS requires more configuration to work.
   - It cannot replicate objects with SSE-C because AWS does not have the keys necessary.
+Update: It can now.
 - Source bucket owner needs permissions to objects.
 If you grant cross-account access to a bucket.
 It is possible the source bucket account will not own some of those objects.
 - Will not replicate system events, glacier, or glacier deep archive.
-- No deletes are replicated.
+- No deletes are replicated by default but can be added with DeleteMarkerReplication.

 #### 1.4.11.3.
 Why use replication

-SRR - Log Aggregation
+SameRegionReplication - Log Aggregation
 SRR - Sync production and test accounts
-SRR - Resilience with strict sovereignty requirements CRR - Global resilience improvements
-CRR - Latency reduction
+SRR - Resilience with strict sovereignty requirements CRR - Global resilience improvements CrossRegionReplication - Latency reduction

 ### 1.4.12.
 S3 Presigned URL